 Kierkegaard & Existentialism

 On Tuesday I visited the graveyard of Søren Kierkegaard.
 Born in Copenhagen, Kierkegaard was the founder of the philosophical school of existentialism and I took the opportunity to explore some of his ideas whilst there.
 I’m really glad I did, taking time for philosophy is always rewarding.
-Very briefly, here are some ideas from him I enjoyed that I thought it’d be fun to share.
+Very briefly, here are some ideas from him I enjoyed that I thought would be fun to share.

 “Truth Is Subjectivity”